kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 - Make sure to install the recommended VSCode extensions (defined in `.vscode/extensions.json`)
 - In the root of the repo, run `nvm use` to use the same version of node as mentioned
 - Run `pnpm i` at the root to install all the dependencies and run the hooks
-- Run `pnpm setup` to create and apply migrations on the PostgreSQL database
-- Run `pnpm run --filter @hive/storage setup`
+- Run `pnpm run --filter @hive/storage setup` to create local databases
 - Run `pnpm generate` to generate the typings from the graphql files (use `pnpm graphql:generate` if you only need to run GraphQL Codegen)
 - Run `pnpm build` to build all services